Chisca: 16th century

-People that the Spanish called Chisca were in the western part of what is now the state of Florida by late in the 16th century.
-A Chatot chief, Juan de Diocsale, who had a Chisca mother, was born by 1595.
-(Chatot Province was roughly coterminous with the Chipola River basin in what is now Jackson County, Florida.)
+17th century

 By the 1620s, Spanish records indicated that many Chiscas were living in the area.
 When Juan de Salinas was governor of Spanish Florida between 1618 and 1624, he sent soldiers 60 leagues to punish Chiscas and Chichimecos for robbing and killing Christian natives in Timucua and Apalachee provinces.
 In 1639, the Spanish unsuccessfully invited some Chiscas to settle near a Timucuan mission 10 leagues from St. Augustine, in hopes of using them to hunt fugitives from missions and defend the Florida colony.
 The Chisca roamed freely throughout Spanish Florida in the 1640s.
 In 1647, Chiscas were involved in the Apalachee Rebellion.
 After the Spanish suppressed the rebellion, Chiscas ambushed Spanish soldiers and Christian natives in neighboring Yustaga Province.
 The Spanish then ordered Chiscas, including some that had reached the St. Johns River valley, to settle in towns under Christian caciques, but the Chiscas remained "rebellious" in 1650 and 1651, killing some mission inhabitants, and kidnapping others.
 The Chisca had several settlements near the St. Johns River, from which they raided Timucua missions and the La Chua ranch.
 In 1651, the Spanish succeeded in driving the Chisca out of Timucua province.